December 23, 2024

 In the U.S., memes about politics, political figureheads and inflation are persistently popular.
 These are topics of constant discussion, so naturally, memes follow.
 These issues are particularly “meme-able” because there are so many ways to add humor to situations that aren’t humorous.

 The flexibility of the mind is the greatest meme-generating tool you have.
 The meme formats that persist often come from taking a fresh perspective on a movie, news story or media event.
-For example, Netflix created an Instagram page, Netflix is a joke, where their customers share memes, and that helps the company to gain more audience.
+For example, created an page, Netflix is a joke, where their customers share memes, and that helps the company to gain more audience.

 Related: ‘Bird Box’: Breaking Barriers in the Streaming World by Marketing Through Memes